Ajbakaric/portfolio/README.md

  **Live Site**: [LIVE DEMO](https://portfolio-x1ib.onrender.com/)

-📱 **Mobile Support:**
+📱 **Mobile Support:**  Please note that the hero background may not fully display on mobile due to screen size limitations.
+For full visual clarity, consider visiting the site on a desktop device.

-The site is fully responsive, but for best viewing of the animated Hero section, please rotate your device to **landscape mode**.
-The hero background is optimized for wide-screen aspect ratios and may not fully display in portrait.
+🖱️ Desktop Users: The animated cubes in the Hero section are fully interactive—click, drag, and explore the 3D scene.

 **Screenshots**:
 - ![Hero Section Screenshot](/frontend/public/screenshots/hero.png)